SvenGroot/GenerateAnswerFile/doc/CommandLine.md

 ### `-LocalAccount`

-A local account to create, using the format group:name,password' or `name,password`.
+A local account to create, using the format `group:name,password` or `name,password`.
 Can have multiple values.
 If no group is specified, the user will be added to the Administrators group.
 You can specify multiple groups by separating them with semicolons.